kkwong44/kkimages-api/README.md

 The final version of code at each phase of the project is then needs to deploy to Heroku so the site is running the latest version of the project.

 It is import to check all settings and requirements before deploying the final version to Heroku.
-This is to ensure all security, debug mode are set correctly and allows the frontend to access to this site.
+This is to ensure all security, debug mode is set correctly and allows the frontend to access to this site.

 ### Initial Deployment Settings